Ijede spring

-Ijede Spring water also known as (Odoro Water Spring in Yoruba) is a natural spring water located in the Ijede community in the Ikorodu area of Lagos discovered by the elder Baba Odoro during a severe drought.
-Historically, The spring is believed to be a divine gift, has provided pure, healing water to the community for generations.
+Ijede spring, also known as Ijede warm spring, or Odoro spring in Yoruba is a natural spring water located in the Ijede community in the Ikorodu area of Lagos State.
+It was discovered by the elder Baba Odoro during a severe drought.
+Historically, the spring is believed to be a divine gift and has provided water to the community for generations.

 Description

-The stream is maintained by the community, is situated adjacent to the beach, and flows directly into the Lagos lagoon.
-The attraction is listed as a gazetted tourism site and one of three designated sites in the Ikorodu Division by the Lagos State Government.
+The spring and its stream are maintained by the community and flow directly into the Lagos lagoon.
+The spot is listed as a gazetted tourism site and one of three designated sites in the Ikorodu Division by the Lagos State Government.
+It is also a stop on the Ikorodu Cultural Heritage Trail.

-The inaugural edition of the event took place in 2021 and was attended by thousands of tourists; however, there has been growing concern about the tourist site neglect, and the restoration requires immediate attention from the government.
-Despite its potential as a major tourist attraction, the Odoro Beach has fallen into a state of neglect.
-Concerns have been raised by local residents, tourists, and conservationists regarding the lack of maintenance and upkeep of the site.
+Around 2020, a group called the Odoro Development Base executed a beautification project at Ijede spring to clear the area and create a beach for swimming.
+The community used the beach and hoped that it would contribute tourism around the spring, but it has since fallen into disrepair and become overgrown.